ppkantorski/Mod-Alchemist/Mod Alchemist/pchtxts/readme.md

-Format for adding pchtxts is as follows.
+Format for adding pchtxts to this folder is as follows.

 `/{TITLE_NAME} - {MOD_NAME}/{VERSION}.pchtxt`